DouglasRoyds/vimrc/doc/pyclewn.md

     :Pyclewn gdb ./test_thing

 We're away.
-Pyclewn has most GDB commands mapped to `:Ccommand`, or you can run them with `:C command`.
+Pyclewn has most gdb commands mapped to `:Ccommand`, or you can run them with `:C command`.

     :Crun
     :C run